On the uniqueness of tangent cones to area minimizing currents at boundaries with arbitrary multiplicity

 The convex barrier condition in Euclidean space is the following: \begin{assumption}[Convex Barrier] Let $\Omega \subset \RR^{m+n}$ be a domain such that $\partial \Omega$ is a $C^2$ uniformly convex submanifold of $\RR^{m+n}$.
 We say that $\sum_{i=1}^N Q_i \a{\Gamma_i}$ has a convex barrier if $Q_i$ are positive integers and $\Gamma_i \subset \partial \Omega$ are disjoint $C^2$ closed oriented submanifolds of $\partial \Omega$.
 In this setting we consider $T$ an area minimizing current with $\partial T=\sum_i Q_i \a{\Gamma_i}.$ \end{assumption}

-We will also consider Assumption \ref{a:convexbarrierlocal}, a more general version of the convex barrier condition later on in the paper.
-This condition is of local nature and includes the possibility of an ambient Riemannian manifold.
+We will also consider Assumption \ref{a:convexbarrierlocal}, a more general version of the convex barrier condition, later in the paper.
+This condition is local in nature and includes the possibility of an ambient Riemannian manifold.

 We start the program by obtaining a classification of the area minimizing cones.
-We define open books as follows: \begin{definition} A cone $C$ is an \textit{open book} if $C=\sum_{i=1}^N Q_i\a{H_i}$ such that $H_i$ are distinct half-planes with $\partial\a{H_i}=\a{V}$ where $V$ is an $m-1$ dimensional plane which is called the spine of the cone. \end{definition}
+We define open books as follows: \begin{definition} A cone $C$ is an \textit{open book} if it can be written as $C=\sum_{i=1}^N Q_i\a{H_i}$ where $H_i$ are distinct half-planes with $\partial\a{H_i}=\a{V}$ where $V$ is an $m-1$ dimensional plane, referred to as the spine of the cone, and $Q_i$ are positive integers. \end{definition}